tfc/tfc.github.io/_posts/2016-02-18-what_is_a_type_trait.md

 Looking at complex C++ meta programs, which appear seemlessly embedded into normal program code, is confusing at first.
 It is like looking at brain fuck code.
-That is, because the meta programming syntax is ugly and clumsy.
+That is, because the meta programming syntax is ugly and bloated.
 *Why is it so ugly?*
 The answer is simply, that C++ was not designed from the very beginning to contain a meta programming language.
 The language evolved, controlled by a consortium which always tried to keep newer language standards backwards compatible to older ones.